 The platform has about 13 categories namely, finance and accounting, development, business, IT and software, office productivity, personal development, design, marketing, lifestyle, photography, health and fitness, music, and teaching and academics, which are further arranged into subcategories.
 The company holds a huge collection of content as well as suitable resources for its instructors.

 Alongside this, the company facilitates a platform for instructors to expose themselves and sell their developed courses for learners who require them.
-It also has a variety of courses that are being instructed by subject matter experts in non English languages, such as Spanish, French, Japanese, Portuguese, as well as German.
+It also has a variety of courses that are being instructed by subject matter experts in non-English languages, such as Spanish, French, Japanese, Portuguese, as well as German.
 The company’s activities and courses can be explored by making an account on the platform.

 In case of companies, Udemy for Business facilitates an employee training and development platform for companies with subscription access to 7,000+ courses, learning analytics, and the capacity of hosting and distributing their own content.
+The platform recently partnered with Betterworks, a leading strategy execution enterprise software company, in the month of February 2021.

 Udemy for Government has been set up with the purpose of teaching workers skills and preparing them for future jobs.